 © Pickens County Board of Tax Assessors

-Home Search Records Estimate Taxes Exemptions Forms General Information FAQ Links Paid Taxes Contact Tax Brochure Sales Ratio Studies BOA Meetings DOR 3 year Reviews FAQ-Personal Property Taxation Returned Assessment Notices
+Home Search Records Estimate Taxes Exemptions Forms General Information FAQ Links Paid Taxes Contact Tax Brochure Sales Ratio Studies BOA Meetings DOR 3 year Reviews FAQ-Personal Property Taxation Returned Assessment Notices Videos

 Welcome to the Pickens County Assessors Office

 Did you know?
 Pickens County was created in 1853 from parts of Cherokee and Gilmer counties.
 Georgia's 100th county was named for General Andrew Pickens, a Revolutionary War soldier.
 A railroad line built in 1883 from Atlanta, through the valleys and mountain passes of Pickens County to Tate and Nelson, made possible the development of large marble quarries.
 One of the largest marble veins in the world is in Pickens County, running at least four miles long.
-It is a half-mile deep and almost that wide in places.
+It is a half- mile deep and almost that wide in places.
 Over 60 percent of the monuments in Washington, D.C. are made from Pickens County marble.
 The Old Federal Road, the earliest vehicular route through northwest Georgia, crossed northern Pickens County at Talking Rock Creek.
 Several special events take place in Pickens County.
 Two of the biggest festivals are held in October: the Marble Festival and Heritage Days Festival in Talking Rock.
 Source: georgia.gov

 The goal of the Pickens County Assessors Office is to provide the people of Pickens County with a web site that is easy to use.
 You can search our site for a wealth of information on any property in Pickens County.
 The information contained herein reflects the values established in the "most current published" tax digest. *Please note that the Assessors Office establishes values only.
 The Pickens County Tax Commissioner should be contacted with tax bill related questions.

-Preparing for the 2024 Digest Personal Property Returns were mailed on December 30, 2023 with a printed due date of April 1, 2024.
+Personal Property Returns were mailed on December 19, 2025 with a printed due date of April 1, 2026.
 Failure to file an updated return on established accounts will result in the owner’s declaration of value being that of the prior year.
 Failure to file an updated return on new accounts will result in a value being established based on similar property.
-(OCGA 48-5-12) (OCGA 48- 5-16) (OCGA 48-5-19) (OCGA 48-5-20) Taxpayer’s Return of Real Property timeframe is January 1, 2024 thru April 1, 2024.
-(OCGA 48-5-15) (OCGA 48-5-19) (OCGA 48-5-20) Specialized Assessment Program Applications timeframe is January 1, 2024 thru April 1, 2024.
+(OCGA 48-5-12) (OCGA 48-5-16) (OCGA 48-5-19) (OCGA 48-5-20) Taxpayer’s Return of Real Property timeframe is January 1, 2026, thru April 1, 2026.
+(OCGA 48-5- 15) (OCGA 48-5-19) (OCGA 48-5-20) Specialized Assessment Program Applications timeframe is January 1, 2026, thru April 1, 2026.
 Renewal letters for expired properties previously in the program were mailed.
-(OCGA 48-5-7.4) Homestead Application timeframe is January 1, 2024 thru April 1, 2024.
-(OCGA 48-5-40) **Homestead applications can be filed year-round, however the deadline is April 1st of the year that you are filing for.
-In addition, all exemption applications must be filed in person, and we will require a copy of your driver’s license.
+(OCGA 48-5-7.4).